 When looking for inspiration on how to get a complicated project funded, we always defer to our tried and true grant research philosophy.
-We teach it in our course, Grant Writing: From Start to Funded.
+We teach it in our program, the Grant Writing Unicorn Collective.
 Essentially, the last thing we want to do is spend precious time and energy preparing a grant application only to discover it’s not a good fit.

 Enter: grant research and a funding strategy.